 - Grab market share as quickly as possible by pulling out all the stops: new features, advertising, marketing campaigns, adoption, and leveraging available distribution channels

 - Ensure that demand does not outstrip supply by a large margin

-- Keep an eye on competing products and optimizing the price to ensure your product remains competitive while protecting your margins
+- Keep an eye on competing products and optimizing the price to ensure your product remains competitive while protecting your profit margins

-Product Life Cycle Stage 3: Maturity Phase
+Product Life Cycle Phase 3: Maturity Stage

 In the maturity phase, the product marketing strategy is focused on differentiation from competing products.
 Typically, a product manager reduces prices to ensure maximum sales and competitiveness.
 A market-leading product may experience maximum profitability at this stage while #2 or #3 products typically experience reductions in profit due to price reduction and competition.

 A smart product manager will figure out ways to introduce product variants at the end of the maturity stage to increase the length of the maturity phase.
 A major challenge with the variant strategy is cannibalization – the new variant may eat into the sales of the existing variant.

 Often there is no way around this, but a smart marketing strategy with proper differentiation that addresses different market segments or new markets can help reduce or even eliminate cannibalization.

 As a product manager, during the maturity phase, you must: